kestra-io/docs/docs/developer-guide/triggers/webhook.md

 type: "io.kestra.core.models.triggers.types.Webhook"
 ```

-> Webbook trigger allow you to trigger a flow from a webhook url.
+> A Webbook trigger allows you to trigger a flow from a webhook url.
 > The trigger will generate a key that must be used on url : `/api/v1/executions/webhook/{namespace}/[flowId]/{key}`.
-> Kestra accept `GET`, `POST` & `PUT` request on this url.
+> Kestra accepts `GET`, `POST` & `PUT` requests on this url.
-> The whole body & headers will be available as variable.
+> The whole body & headers will be available as a variable.

 ## Example
 > Add a trigger to the current flow